hunger-for-data/Web-Scraping-and-Data-Visualization/README.md

 ## Web Scraping and Data Visualisation using Python and Tableau

 The Data is extracted from offical English Premier League website with the help of python library called BeautifulSoup.
 This pulled out data is stored in CSV format.
+The file name is in the form of premier_league_<timestamp>.csv

 Collected Data Description: